 FPC believes that the Master Development Plan strikes the proper balance among use allocation to meet an unmet demand for family housing that is high quality, energy-efficient, and affordable.
 The current zoning of the Property does not permit the type of housing proposed.
-By right residential development on the Property would result in single-family detached houses that have a saturated supply, large lot sizes, significant setbacks, large impervious driveways, and a weakened community due to the extent of the distance separating the houses.
+By-right residential development on the Property would result in single-family detached houses that have a saturated supply and would not be able to be priced as "affordable", large lot sizes, significant setbacks, large impervious driveways, and a weakened community due to the extent of the distance separating the houses.
 Traditional RH development would fall short of meeting the Comprehensive Plan's various objectives and goals for affordable family housing supply.